-A discrete time series is still discrete, even if you use a line plot to display it.
+A discrete time series is still discrete when you use a line plot to display it.
 The following chart shows the same queries, but with the points connected by lines in the display.
 We’ve used the Color option to show all lines associated with one time series in yellow.

 Functions that Preserve Discrete Data

 Most query language functions that operate on a discrete time series return a new time series that is also discrete.

 Some functions operate on an input time series to produce a new series with the same number of data points at exactly the same times, but with values resulting from some calculation.
 The result time series will have the same intervals and gaps as the original input time series did.
 For example:

 floor()function visits each point in a given time series, rounds the point’s data value down to the nearest integer, and assigns the result of that calculation to a new point with a matching timestamp.

 Some functions operate on an input time series to produce a new series that has fewer data points.
 The points in the result series might have different timestamps, different values, or both, and the series typically has wider intervals and gaps.
 For example: